ripsawridge/site/contents/content/cma/2022/grand-lake-steamboat-springs.md

 # July 4, Day 75

-In the morning, I packed up my soaking tent, and climbed to s pass with broad views.
+In the morning, I packed up my soaking tent, and climbed to a pass with broad views.
 Over the next hours, I traversed alpine basins, then descended to a motorcycle trail in an intriguing narrow valley with lush grass and burned trees.
 Here, I hung and dried my tent in the sun.
 This is so important.
 If you